When in need of Bath Salts Detox our Treatment can Help

 Bath Salts Abuse and Side Effects

 Bath salts can be inhaled, injected, smoked, or mixed in foods or drinks and ingested.
 Similar to the effects of ecstasy, feelings of elation and power are the most appealing effects; however those feelings do not last, which results in a craving for more of the drug.
 Many individuals that use bath salts experience the following side effects.

 Bath Salts Detox Treatment and Recovery

-There were no tests available to detect Bath Salts abuse and no clear path for treatment.
-In short, the drug has been a challenge in addiction treatment.
-Medical detox is seen as the preferred method for Bath Salts detox treatment with intravenous (IV) therapy as the most recommended.
-After the patient has successfully completed detox, enrolling in a rehab treatment program to help continue sobriety is strongly encouraged.
-An important note to how quickly Bath Salts abuse has spread, in 2010 there were 303 poison control center calls regarding the drug.
-Just one year later that number had jumped to 2,371.
-Clearly, this designer drug is not going away anytime soon.
+Medical detox is seen as the preferred method for bath salts detox treatment.
+After the patient has successfully completed detox, enrolling in a treatment program to help continue recovery is strongly encouraged.
 If you have questions about Bath Salts detox treatment or concern about a loved one using the drug, call Gallus Detox Center at 855-338-6929.
 All calls are confidential.